 Improve your skills set and knowledge base.
 Use your free time to enroll in a course online.

-Speaking of online courses, how about enrolling in a foreign-language class?
 Among the benefits of learning another language include enhancing your capacity for decision making, improving your network, and keeping your mind sharp.
-(Also, be sure to check out this review of the seven best language learning apps and software platforms.)

-39. Reconnect with someone you knew in high school through social media
+124. Reconnect with someone you know through social media

 Friendships are important.
 They help break the chronic loneliness experienced by at least 35% of adult Americans.

 Open the communication lines with long-lost friends.
-Social media can help rekindle the old friendships.
+Social media can help rekindle old friendships.

 Another way to break the boredom is to enroll in an online family ancestry research service.
 Getting to know your ancestors is a rewarding personal experience.
 It helps you understand yourself better.